tdiderich/runZero-scripts/export/README.md

 # Export API

 This is a basic script that runs a few searches + prints the results in JSON format.
-You can update the endpont to print in a different format and/or update the list of searches.
+You can update the endpoint to print in a different format and/or update the list of searches.

 ```
 $ python3 export/run.py